What is a permit and why do I need one?

 - Air Conditioning unit placed in the window provided no new electrical, plumbing or mechanical work is added

-- Replacement of less than two doors of the same size and type
+- Replacement of less than two doors or windows of the same size and type

 - Swings or playground equipment

 Whether a permit is required or not for your project, always check with the Planning Division to make sure your project meets the standards of your zoning district.

 For example your 90 square storage shed may be too small to require a permit.
 However, you’ll want to make sure you place the shed in a location that is allowed per the zoning of your neighborhood.

 Your lot may also contain conservation easements, utility easements, floodplains or other areas that will restrict location of structures or amenities.

 A grading permit may be needed when you are

 - Disturbing more than 1,000 square feet of earth

 - Adding more than 1,000 square feet of concrete or asphalt